antmicro/rowhammer-tester/doc/playbook.rst

 -------------------

 Row Generator class is responsible for creating a list of row numbers used in a rowhammer attack.
-Currently only one instance of this class is available.
+Currently, only one instance of this class is available.

 EvenRowGenerator
 ****************